Memorial - Burial Options

 Parallel with Plenty Road, a row of trees, borders the green lawns, cremated remains can be placed beneath the trees with a bronze plaque.
 Niches can also accommodate two cremated remains.

 Our plaque lawns can accommodate between 1 and 3 burials, the capacity is determined with the first interment.
-A memorial bronze plaque is placed on the existing concrete beam.
-Please contact the office if you wish to enquire about purchasing a plaque lawn plot and/or placing a plaque, our administration staff will guide you through the process.
+A memorial bronze plaque is placed on the existing concrete beam, which can be organised through our office.
+Please contact the office if you wish to enquire about purchasing a plaque lawn plot and/or placing a plaque, our administration staff will happily guide you through the process.

-Our headstone lawns also accommodate between 1 and 3 burials, the capacity is determined with the first interment.
+Our headstone lawns also accommodate between 1 and 3 burials, and the capacity is determined with the first interment.
 Families are able to organise a headstone through a registered stone mason to place on the existing beam.
-An application to erect a headstone will be submitted by the stone mason of your choice on your behalf, the permitted headstone dimensions are: maximum height is 1000mm, width up to 1200mm, and depth from front to back of headstone is up to 380mm.
+An application to erect a headstone will be submitted by the stone mason chosen by the family on their behalf, the permitted headstone dimensions are: maximum height is 1000mm, width up to 1200mm, and depth from front to back of headstone is up to 380mm.

-A vault is a concrete-lined grave below ground in which up to 2 interments can take place.
-The vault allows for the construction of a stone monument on top of the grave, installed through a stone mason of the families choice, who will apply for a permit to erect a monument on their behalf.
+A vault is a concrete-lined grave below ground, the walls and bottom of the grave is lined with concrete, after the interment the grave is filled with sand instead of earth and a concrete lid will seal the site.
+It will accommodate up to 2 interments.
+The vault allows for the construction of a stone monument on top of the grave, installed through a stone mason of the family's choice, who will apply for a permit to erect a monument on their behalf.
 The maximum height for a monument is 2200mm, including any crosses or other fixtures.

 Additional Information / Definitions